 Much like rodents that enjoy easy access to food and water sources, sparrows often are found close to people.
 Males build their nests out of sticks, grass, straw, string, fabrics, and similar materials that they find.
-Sparrows prefer to build their spherical nests in closed places like gutters, down spouts, vents, soffits, roof overhangs, and behind shutters and siding.
+Sparrows prefer to build their spherical nests in closed places in Quad City like gutters, down spouts, vents, soffits, roof overhangs, and behind shutters and siding.
 If left no other option, they may build their nest in a tree.

 What do sparrows eat?

 Sparrows have a varied diet, eating basically whatever they come across.
 They eat seeds from bird feeders, scraps from unsecured garbage cans, grains, fruit, vegetables, and the occasional insect.